 Lobo Wildlife Lodge: Our full report

-First constructed in 1968, the large Lobo Wildlife Lodge was until recently run by the government, and its old-fashioned, stone structure still remains largely unchanged despite new management.
-One of just a few lodges in the Serengeti National Park to have really excellent views, this Wildlife Lodge is built in and around the distinctive Lobo Kopje, a large hill of rounded granite boulders which rises from undulating plains of the northern Serengeti.
+First constructed in 1968, the large Lobo Wildlife Lodge was until recently run by the government, and its ...... old-fashioned, stone structure still remains largely unchanged despite new management.
+One of just a few lodges in the Serengeti National Park to have really excellent views, this Wildlife Lodge is built in and around the distinctive Lobo Kopje, a large hill of rounded granite boulders that rises from undulating plains of the northern Serengeti.

 Lobo Wildlife Lodge's 74 rooms are fairly monotonously placed in a number of square, box-like adjoining blocks.
-All of the rooms are directly next to one another down long, white-painted corridors which are often open on one side.
+All of the rooms are directly next to one another down long, white-painted corridors, which are often open on one side.

-Despite the uninspiring accommodation here, the real stars of the show are the scenery and the wildlife.
+The real stars of the show are the scenery and the wildlife.
 The area has excellent resident game.
 On a previous stay in the vicinity, over just two nights in September, we saw two separate prides of lion, as well as a fleeting leopard (we're told there are five resident leopards in the area of this large kopje) – plus a large herd of buffalo, a family group of elephants, and plenty of plains game.
 The best of these sightings were in the very early morning, so get going early here if you can.

 The great migration passes through the Lobo area on its way south, down the eastern side of the Serengeti National Park and Loliondo Game Controlled Area, between about October and November.
 You may also see elements of the migration heading north around there, during August and September.
 So whilst Lobo works as a game destination all year round, it's particularly worth going to between about August and November.
 Note that because it's so far to the north of the park, the game-drive roads around here can be marvellously quiet – we had a whole-day's drive north from here, in September, on which we only saw about two other vehicles.

-Ideal length of stay: Stay at least 2 nights here to explore the surrounding game.
+- Stay at least 2 nights here to explore the surrounding game.

-Directions: Lobo airstrip is 2.5km from the lodge.
+- Lobo airstrip is 2.5km from the lodge.

 Food & drink